davidblackuk/design-your-own-cpu/DesignYourOwnCpu/Compiler/Readme.md

 ## Syntax

 The following railroad diagrams show the syntax of the version 0.1 of the Pascal-ish compiler.
-Many simplyfying assumptions have been made to bootstrap the compiler that may be revisited later.
+Many simplifying assumptions have been made to bootstrap the compiler that may be revisited later.

 In particular there are no notions of